Skip to Main Content

 About the Collection

-He brought his family back to Oklahoma in 1942 when he was appointed State Director of War Bonds Division of the U.S. Treasury Department after returning from World War II.
+He brought his family back to Oklahoma in 1942 when he was appointed State Director of the War Bonds Division of the U.S. Treasury Department after returning from World War II.

 Scope & Content